A bridge on Highway 50 is under construction, affecting travel to Gunnison from the west. Learn more here.

 Find a bike shop near you

-You can use any kind of bike—gravel, mountain, road or electric—to explore the gravel roads around Gunnison and Crested Butte.
+You can use any kind of bike—gravel, mountain, road or electric—to explore Colorado’s gravel roads.
 Whether you’re looking to buy gear, rent a bike, repair your equipment or gather route ideas, the folks at the Gunnison Valley’s bike shops can help.

 Other types of cycling